 Now, let’s talk about Facebook.

-All I do to grow this Facebook page is constantly add one single picture or article every day.
+All I do to grow this Facebook page is constantly adding one single picture or article every day.

-Why are social media sites important to grow your environment blog?
+Why are social media sites vital to grow your environmental blog?

 Firstly, because eco-friendly material is content people tend to engage in and share.
 For instance, I shared a single tweet that I randomly found on Twitter:

 It has now been shared more than 30,000 times and been seen by 2 million people.